rticommunity/rticonnextdds-containers/doc/collector-service/README.md

 ## How to get a license file

-An RTI license file is always required to run *Collector Service* in a Docker container.
+An RTI license file is always required to run Connext SDK in a Docker container.

 ### Existing customers

-If you are an RTI customer, and you need an RTI Connext 7.2.0 license file, contact RTI support.
+If you are an RTI customer, and you need an RTI Connext license file, contact [RTI support](https://www.rti.com/support).

 ### Evaluators

-If you are not an RTI customer, contact evaluations@rti.com for an RTI Connext 7.2.0 free trial.
-With the free trial you will receive a limited time license file that contains an activation key for RTI Connext Professional, RTI Security Plugins, RTI Real-Time WAN Transport, and RTI Cloud Discovery Service.
+If you are not an RTI customer, visit https://www.rti.com/free-trial/connext to get an RTI Connext free trial for release 7.5.0 or higher.
+With the free trial you will receive a limited-time license file that contains an activation key for RTI Connext Professional, RTI Security Plugins, RTI Real-Time WAN Transport, and RTI Cloud Discovery Service.

+To get a free trial license for earlier releases, contact evaluations@rti.com.

 ### RTI Supplemental License